redisjohn/spfetch/README.md

 ----------

-rflat is a utility for quickly downloading Redis Enterprise support packages and provide audit reporting for a fleet of  Redis Enterprise Clusters.
+rflat is a utility for quickly downloading Redis Enterprise support packages and providing audit reporting for a fleet of  Redis Enterprise Clusters.

 rflat accesses a Redis Enterprise Cluster using the Redis Enterprise Software API.
 This requires a valid Redis Enterprise user and password for each cluster to be used.
 This can be supplied explicitly on the command line but using the credential vault is recommended.